 The trick is actually very simple.
 I place my take profit order at the bottom of the future Kumo or cloud.
 It is important to note that I mention the future cloud.
 As you can see, at the time of the entry the cloud above the entry point is much higher than the lowest point of the cloud in the future.
 So target the lower level.
 If you want to learn more about the Ichimoku Cloud, then go to the Start Here page where I link to resources that should help you on your way.

 Finding good take profit levels in sideways markets

 In sideways markets, your profit targets will be defined by the range that the market is in.
 What you want to do, is, exit your position right before the price hits the other side of the range.
 Let’s have a look at the below chart.

 As you can see we get out before the top of the range would be hit.
 We do this because at this level it is likely the price will reverse again.
 Of course, the price could also break out of the range, but we can take that as a separate trade if that does happen.
-Below chart shows what did happen and how we could have placed another trade.
+The below chart shows what happened and how we could have placed another trade.

 So, our take profit target would have been hit and we could turn around and trade short.

 A more conservative target is to target the middle of the range instead of the other side of the range.
 If I can get a good enough R, then I will target the middle of the range rather than the other side of the range.
 This will improve the win rate in exchange for leaving some R on the table on some of the trades.

 Also, if the price has been moving in a range for some time, I become more cautious and will only target the middle of the range, or sometimes even less if this still gives me a good return.

 If you want to know more about the win rate and R, then I have a post explaining all this right here.

 Differences in setting take profit orders for different securities?